dennislee928/dennis-s-note-vault/ietls sprint/Error log v4.md

 寫出三個 Overview：

 1. A bar chart showing population in 3 cities from 1990–2020.
-    Overall, all categories showed change over the period, with Pasadina experienced the most significant increase and Lura experienced the most
+    Overall, all categories showed change over the period, with Pasadina experienced the most significant increase and Lura underwent the most substantial decrease.
 2. A process of producing milk powder.
+     Overall, producing milk powder require
 3. A map of a city center being redeveloped into a pedestrian zone.